 I found myself with a puzzle to solve this week when I got hold of a theatre programme from the Trainspotting tour in 1996.
 The programme reportedly came from the performance at the West Yorkshire Playhouse in Leeds and the cast is the same as in the programme I already had for the Whitehall Theatre.
-It contains a very welcome list of dates and venues for the tour, some of which I wasn't previously aware.
+It contains a very welcome list of dates and venues for the tour, some of which I wasn't previously aware of.
 However, it didn't take me long to realise there was a discrepancy.
 While I've already established from my other programme that Michelle was in Trainspotting at the Whitehall from 13th March 1996 until 11th May at the earliest, my new programme shows the tour playing in various cities around the UK during the same period.

 So I put my internet detective skills to use and, after several hours of research, I found my breakthrough in a small article published in the Dundee Courier on 28th March 1996.
 The article tells how an actor named Robin Laing came to be cast in Trainspotting: